 Relieves other skin conditions.
 Another use of aloe vera is to soothe the discomfort associated with sunburn and insect bites, as well as dry skin, eczema and psoriasis, when applied topically (in creams or gels).

 Alleviates gastrointestinal woes.
 In addition to relieving constipation, aloe vera juice improves symptoms of irritable bowel syndrome and ulcers.
 In fact, I’ve received dozens of reports from people with ulcers of 10 or more years’ duration being completely healed by drinking aloe vera juice.

 Supports healthy immune and digestive systems.
 Complex carbohydrates (polysaccharides) from the gel of the inner leaves of the aloe plant have been shown to activate several immune system components.
 And other compounds, such as enzymes and amino acids, found in aloe help promote overall digestive health.
 Take advantage of these medicinal uses of aloe vera by drinking aloe juice or taking supplements that contain aloe extracts.

 Conventional medicine may dismiss this time-honored remedy, but there’s a reason why traditional medical therapies such as aloe have endured for thousands of years.
 Keep an aloe plant on your windowsill or in your garden to use on minor burns, cuts, and scrapes or check your local health-food store for aloe gels or creams, as well as oral preparations (juice and supplements).
 Use as directed.

-My Triveratrol Plus formula contains a special aloe extract called ACTIValoe® that is produced by a custom manufacturing process that guarantees freshness.
+My Triveratrol Gold formula contains a special aloe extract called ACTIValoe® that is produced by a custom manufacturing process that guarantees freshness.
 It can help support healthy immune and digestive systems.